fran-gen/text-analytics-for-online-banking/README.md

 ## _Description_

-In this project, I provide text analytics for a dataset containing online banking reviews.
+In this project, I provide text analytics for a dataset containing public available online banking reviews.
+Specifically, I provide an LDA topic model of such reviews as well as a sentiment analysis using BERT.

 ## _Tech used_
 - Anaconda